OpenZeppelin/compact-security-detectors-sdk/detectors/docs/index.md

- # Midnight Security Detectors - Developer Documentation
+ # Compact Security Detectors - Developer Documentation

- Welcome to the developer documentation for the Midnight Security Detectors library.
+ Welcome to the developer documentation for the Compact Security Detectors library.
 This guide provides an overview of the project, development workflows, and guidelines for extending and maintaining the codebase.

  ## Table of Contents